Nursing Assistant Training Program

 - All CNA-2 program required Immunization documentation must be received by the school office at least two (2) business days prior to the first day of class.

-- CNA-2 students are required to have their required textbooks, workbooks, and supplies by the first day of class.
+- CNA-2 students are required to have their required School CNA-2 Workbook and supplies by the first day of class.

-- CNA-2 students are required to have their required scrub uniform and a watch with a second hand by the first day of labs.
+- CNA-2 students are required to have their required scrub uniform and shoes, and a watch with a second hand, by the first day of labs.

 Student Responsibility - Additional Expenses (Varies)